Hal Block: With Bob Hope's USO tour

 The work was laborious and the conditions often spartan.
 Block and Hope would sometimes work until four in the morning writing and discussing material, only to head for a car or airfield at six to travel to another camp or hospital.
 On one occasion in Algiers, Block and Hope were contemplating their accommodations, wondering how they could spend the night sharing a room so small.
 John Steinbeck, at the time a war correspondent, overheard them complaining.
 "You'll think this is practically a bridal suite, when you compare it to my room," he told the two.
 They then followed Steinbeck downstairs to his room, which was half the size of theirs, and were introduced to journalists Quentin Reynolds and H.R.
 Knickerbocker.
 Hope noticed even a third man sleeping and asked his identity.
 "He's the British vice-consul," Steinbeck replied.
 "This is his room.
 He invited us to spend the night two weeks ago."

 One of the highlights of the USO tour for Block was meeting General Eisenhower in Algiers during the North African campaign.
-However, Block almost missed out on the meeting and required some assertive action on Block's part.
+Block almost missed out on the meeting, however, and required some assertive action on Block's part.
 Block was working on the rehearsal of a USO show when at one point realized the rest of Hope's group had disappeared.
 Block was enraged when he discovered they had left him behind while they went to meet General Eisenhower.
 Block rushed over to the hotel serving as Eisenhower's headquarters, only to see Hope's entire group descending the stairs, each with an autographed picture of the General.
 Block talked his way into meeting the General by telling Harry Butcher, at the time Naval Aide to Eisenhower, "Butch, the one keepsake I want out of this war is an autographed picture of the General for my grandkids."
 Block met General Eisenhower, introduced as "a man who helps make Bob Hope funny."